lplit/darewise-test/README.md

 Assignment Assumptions:
 - Backlog Keys, i.e. "EpicA", "EpicB", etc. are unique, as this is a dictionary.
-- Backlog is properly formatted, i.e. there's no circular references.
+- Backlog is properly formatted, i.e.
+  - No circular references
+  - Tasks and bugs are always assigned to an Epic (no free agents)

 The repository follows [Conventional Commits][conventional-commits] and uses [GitLab CI](./.gitlab-ci.yaml) for continuous integration.